tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 Also note that if we accept, return, export, or embed types from a dependency, we assume the backwards compatibility responsibility for that dependency, and must make sure any dependency upgrades comply with the above constraints.

-We should run linters on CI for minor version branches to enforce the above constraints.
-Examples include [breakcheck](https://github.com/gbbr/breakcheck), [apidiff](https://pkg.go.dev/golang.org/x/tools/internal/apidiff?tab=doc), and [apicombat](https://github.com/bradleyfalzon/apicompat).
+We should run CI linters for minor version branches to enforce this, e.g. [breakcheck](https://github.com/gbbr/breakcheck), [apidiff](https://pkg.go.dev/golang.org/x/tools/internal/apidiff?tab=doc), and [apicombat](https://github.com/bradleyfalzon/apicompat).

 #### Accepted Breakage